Automatic Causal Fairness Analysis with LLM-Generated Reporting: Introduction

 Within the Pearlian causal inference framework \cite{pearlCausalInferenceStatistics2016}, adapted to algorithmic fairness in \cite{pleckoCausalFairnessAnalysis2024}, multiple works have explored fairness from a theoretical perspective.
 However, these approaches typically rely on manual modelling decisions and expert interpretation, which somehow contrasts with the AutoML philosophy \cite{weertsCanFairnessBe2024}.
 Instead of proposing new fairness definitions, we integrate existing causal fairness methods into an automated pipeline.
 We develop a tool that automatically selects, estimates and explains causal fairness effects with minimal user interventions.
 Result interpretation is supported by an LLM, enabling non-experts to conduct and understand causal fairness analyses within an AutoML workflow.
 The work in \cite{mahajanCausalFairnessInActionOpenSource2025} also describes an implementation of counterfactual fairness metrics, but it only considers aggregated effects and it is not publicly available.
 Our framework focuses instead on automating effect selection, interpretation and reporting through LLM-assisted pipelines.
 A web interface to use the framework is publicly available.\footnote{\href{https://fairmindcausal.streamlit.app}{fairmindcausal.streamlit.app}.} The code and some demonstrative examples are also available.\footnote{\href{https://github.com/Erhtric/fairmind-causal-fairness-analysis}{github.com/Erhtric/fairmind-causal-fairness-analysis}.}

 The paper is organised as follows.
 Sect.~\ref{sec:background} introduces the basic concepts and notation.
 The standard fairness model is presented in Sect.~\ref{sec:sfm}, together with the necessary identification formulae.
 Sect.~\ref{sec:theory_new} presents our extensions of the framework.
 The automatic reporting based on LLMs is discussed in Sect.~\ref{sec:app-ui-llm} together with the \textsc{FairMind} application we release.
 Conclusions and outlooks for future work are in Sect.~\ref{sec:conc}.
-Proofs are gathered in App.~\ref{app:proofs}, while the prompt we used to generate the fairness reports is in App.~\ref{app:prompt}.
+As a supplementary material, we gather the proofs in App.~\ref{app:proofs}, and the prompt we used to generate the fairness reports in App.~\ref{app:prompt}.